codacy/codacy-roslyn/README.md

 Sending the results of running Unity Roslyn Analyzers to Codacy involves the steps below, which you can automate in your CI build process:

-1. Run Roslyn Analyzer using the json formatter
+1. Run Unity Roslyn Analyzers using the json formatter
 2. Convert the Unity Roslyn Analyzers output to a format that the Codacy API accepts
 3. Send the results to Codacy
 4. Finally, signal that Codacy can use the sent results and start a new analysis